 1. Amanda Conrath, Fiscal Director

 Ms. Conrath reported that the Fraud Risk questionnaires have all been collected.
-She also said an amended engagement letter was received to reflect a small increase in the audit fee due to the increased hours needed to review two major federal programs instead of one program.
-The increase is $1,890 and the audit has moved into the final review with no issues being discussed.
-The members will receive emails from the auditor regarding the Audit report Package, management letter if any are issued, and Exit Conference information schedule.
+She also said an amended engagement letter was received to reflect an increase of $1,890 in the audit fee due to the increased hours needed to review two major federal programs instead of one program.
+The members will receive information from the auditor regarding the audit report, and exit conference.

 2. Kim Crum, Community Services Manager

-Ms. Crum discussed sharing spaces.
-She said she and Ms. Pfaff attended a meeting about how each nonprofit organization can help each other, the meeting was held in Hocking County at HAPCAP’s Market Place.
-She also said they toured the Integrated Services for Behavioral health women’s recovery house which had a tree on top of it.
+Ms. Crum reported on conversations taking place about how nonprofit organizations might collaborate around shared program space.
+Several agencies met at HAPCAP’s Market Place and the proposed Integrated Services for Behavioral health women’s recovery house in Hocking county to explore the possibility of shared use of these sites.

 3. Sherri Tyree, Quality and Planning Director

-Ms. Tyree discussed the following:

-Enhancing System of Care for Youth and Families Grant.
-Ms. Tyree said the grant was historically awarded $113,000 to HHC, HRS, ISBH, and APP for after-school and summer programs for at-risk youth.
-The grant is competitive this year and is $250,000.
-The application was released on August 8th with a due date of August 29th.
-She said staff made a list of community partners; Agencies, FCFCs, JFS, CPS, and courts and distributed OhioMHAS guidelines with an invitation to discuss their interest.
-The meeting was scheduled for Friday August 15th and each were asked to come prepared to discuss:
+Ms. Tyree discussed the System of Care for Youth and Families grant.
+This grant to the Board has historically provided $113,000 to HHC, HRS, ISBH, and APP for after-school and summer programs for at-risk youth.
+The grant is competitive this year but allows for requests up to $250,000.
+There is a very tight timeline with 21 days from grant release to deadline.
+The Board met with community partners from each county to solicit input into the Board’s application.
+The Board submitted an application for a total of $187,047 to fund five programs.

-What population and services should be the focus for your county?

-What is already occurring in the services defined in the scope of work that could be built upon and strengthened?

-What can your organization offer.

-There were five applications for a total of $187,047 submitted on August 18th one day before the due date.

-Satisfaction Surveys.
-Ms. Tyree said the consumer and stakeholder satisfaction surveys are live on the board website.
-The surveys are designed to assess impact of the mental health and recovery services in the region; What is going well and room for improvement.
+Ms. Tyree also reported on the consumer and stakeholder satisfaction surveys on the board website.
+The surveys provide an opportunity for stakeholder input, and are designed to assess impact of the mental health and recovery services in the region

 4. Svea Maxwell, Deputy Director

-Ms. Maxwell reported on the following:

-Crisis Response Action: On August 7th there was an emergency at Beasley Mills apartments.
-The building is owned by ISBH.
-HHC, ISBH and TGP were all involved in responding to the immediate needs of this BH crisis event.
+Ms. Maxwell reported on the crisis response to the community emergency at Beasley Mills apartments which is owned by ISBH.
+HHC, ISBH and TGP were all involved in responding to the immediate needs after the event.
 HHC and ISBH also led two debriefing sessions – one for first responders and one for the residents of Beasley Mills.
-This was an opportunity to see the pieces of the BH disaster preparedness plans that we are working on within each county in action.
+This was an opportunity to see implementation of the behavioral health disaster preparedness plans that are under development.

-CyberOhio – Ohio’s new Cyber Law requires all political subdivisions (anybody responsible for governmental activities in a geographic area smaller than that of the state) to enact a cybersecurity program:
+Ms. Maxwell also reported on Ohio’s new Cyber Law which requires all political subdivisions to enact a cybersecurity program to safeguard data and information technology.
+Compliance reporting for incidents begins September 30, 2025, with a full compliance deadline of July 1, 2026.

-Safeguard data, IT and IT resources

-Ensure availability, confidentiality, and integrity

-Follow best practices

-Compliance for reporting incidents begins September 30th.
-Our deadline for having a program in place is July 1, 2026.